AriaSalvatrice/AriaModules/README.md

 - [Nova](https://fontlibrary.org/en/font/nova) by [Wojciech Kalinowski](https://fontlibrary.org/en/member/wmk69)
 - [Fixed_v01](http://www.orgdot.com/aliasfonts/index.htm) by [Orgdot](http://www.orgdot.com/aliasfonts/index.htm)

-Fixed_v01 is included as part of the distribution, it uses a [permissive MIT-style custom license](FIXME) included with the plugin.
+The **Arcane** module uses Tarot cards from [Yoav Ben-Dov's CBD Tarot](https://www.cbdtarot.com/).

 Lawyer's corner
 ---------------

-The code and graphics of the Aria Salvatrice VCV Rack modules are distributed under the Do What The Fuck You Want To Public License version 2.
+The code of the Aria Salvatrice VCV Rack modules is distributed under the Do What The Fuck You Want To Public License version 2.
 They come without any warranty and might recklessly endanger life and limb, the usual.

+The graphics are also distributed under the WTFPL, save for the following exceptions:

+- My signature/logo remains copyrighted.
-Regarding my signature/logo, there is a simple matter of courtesy: if you edit my code to use my modules as a base for your own altered modules, remove my signature from the faceplates, even if you think your changes are trivial.
-I don't want to endorse and take credit for something I didn't vet or personally participate in.
+  - If you edit my code to use my modules as a base for your own altered modules, remove my signature from your faceplates, even if you think your changes are trivial: I don't want to endorse and take credit for something I didn't vet or personally participate in.
+  - If you are faithfully porting my code to a fork of VCV Rack, are compiling binaries for another platform, or are otherwise faitfully distributing my modules as I designed them, you can leave in the signature.
+If unsure, just ask.
-The easiest way to remove my signature from every module is by blanking or replacing the graphic in the [`res/components/signature.svg`](res/components/signature.svg) file, and removing it from the blank plate: [`res/Blank.svg`](res/Blank.svg).
+  - The easiest way to remove my signature from every module is by blanking or replacing the graphic in the [`res/components/signature.svg`](res/components/signature.svg) file, and removing it from the blank plate: [`res/Blank.svg`](res/Blank.svg).
+- The files in `res/Arcane` are all distributed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US) license, as they are a derivative work of the [CBD Tarot](https://www.cbdtarot.com/) released under that license.
+- The font Fixed_v01 in `res/Fixed_v01` is distributed under a [custom permissive MIT-style custom license](FIXME).
+The license file is included with the distributed plugin to comply with its terms.

-You may freely distribute alternate graphics for my modules.
-Alternate faceplates without offensive themes may retain my signature and alter its color.
+You may freely distribute alternate faceplates for my modules.
 You will find information about my design language and design process in [`doc/design.md`](doc/design.md).